Nonabelian Multiplicative Integration on Surfaces: Introduction

 Let us begin the exposition with a discussion of {\em $1$-dimensional nonabelian multiplicative integration}.
 This goes back to work of Volterra in the 19-th century, and is also known by the names ``path ordered exponential integration'' and ``holonomy of a connection along a path''.
 See the book \cite{DF} and the paper \cite{KMR} for history and various properties.

 In our setup the $1$-dimensional multiplicative integral looks like this.
-Let $G$ be a Lie group, with Lie algebra $\g$, and let $X$ be an $n$-dimensional differentiable manifold (all over the field $\R$).
+Let $X$ be an $n$-dimensional manifold (by which we mean a differentiable manifold with corners), and let $G$ be a Lie group with Lie algebra $\g$, all over the field $\R$.
 We denote by

 the de Rham algebra of $X$ (i.e.\ the algebra of smooth differential forms).
 By smooth path in $X$ we mean a smooth map $\sigma: \bsym{\Delta}^1 \to X$, where $\bsym{\Delta}^1$ is the $1$-dimensional simplex.
 Let